 CLASS DESCRIPTION

 1A M&T Bank Secured Claim

 2 General Unsecured Claims

+3 Litigation Claims

-If your Claim or interest Equity Interest is not in any of these classes, you are not entitled to vote and you will not receive a Ballot with this Disclosure Statement.
-If your Claims or interest in Claim or Equity Interest is in one of these classes, you should read your Ballot and follow the listed instructions carefully.
+If your Claim or Equity Interest is not in any of these classes, you are not entitled to vote and you will not receive a Ballot with this Disclosure Statement.
+If your Claim or Equity Interest is in one of these classes, you should read your Ballot and follow the listed instructions carefully.
 Please use only the Ballot that accompanies this Disclosure Statement.